trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 ---
 ## TCombination
 Map-like structure offering lightning fast searches and insertions even with a very large amount of data, albeit very expensive erases.
-Very inefficient regarding size, with small amounts of data.
+Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain it's search and insertion speed.

 - Positioning: Objects inserted and erased by key.
 - Parallelism: None, unsafe.